cmusatyalab/LELPerformance/README.md

 The `processing` folder contains scripts to run for real-time segment latency analysis.
 The `preprocessing` folder contains the scripts used to collect and store latency measurements for preliminary experiments to analyze the effect of different factors on the segment latency.

+In Q1'2023, this project was integrated into the Living Edge Lab Magma based network and eliminated the need for the separate **Intra-CN** server.

 ## Collecting Latency Measurements
 We receive and inspect each incoming packet using [Pyshark](https://github.com/KimiNewt/pyshark), a Python wrapper for Wireshark.
 From this, we can extract fields necessary to correlate packets at each probe.